H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Method

-\textbf{Hybrid Contrastive Loss.} To encourage compact intra-class clustering and inter-class separation, we employ a supervised contrastive loss over the fused representation $z_i = H_i^{\ell}$.
-We define a hybrid metric that combines Euclidean distance and hyperbolic distance in the Lorentz space:
+where $b$, $j$, and $r$ denote the sample index, parent-node index, and feature dimension, respectively.
+The level-wise descriptors are then obtained by pooling nodes within each level, and the selected descriptors are mean-fused to form the tree representation for HHCL.

-where $\lambda$ is a weighting factor balancing the two geometries.
-The supervised contrastive loss is formulated as:
+\textbf{Hybrid Contrastive Loss.} To encourage compact intra-class clustering and inter-class separation, we perform supervised contrastive learning over the fused region representation $z_i = H_i^{\ell}$ in both Euclidean and hyperbolic spaces.
+Specifically, we first compute the Euclidean distance and the Lorentz hyperbolic distance between two region representations as: